mdurmus/swimmer/README.md

 ### Fonts

 The ***Libre Franklin*** font is the main font used throughout the whole website.
-This font was imported via <a href="https://fonts.google.com/">Google Fonts</a>.
+This font was imported via [Google Fonts](https://fonts.google.com/).
 I'm using Sans Serif as a backup font, in case for any reason the main font isn't being imported into the site correctly.

 ## Wireframes